kurtjd/hack-computer/compiler/README.md

 # Jack Compiler
 This is a compiler for the simple Jack programming language which outputs intermediate Hack virtual machine code.

+It does not currently attempt to make any optimizations and the error reporting is pretty bad, but hey, it works!

 # Requirements
 A C compiler